 6. Get Your Business Listed Everywhere

-It’s important to get your business listed on as many directories as possible.
-Make sure to include your business name, address, phone #, some keywords and images wherever possible.
+It’s important to get your business listed in as many directories as possible.
+Make sure to include your business name, address, phone #, some keywords, and images wherever possible.

 According to MOZ, home service industries should be listed on the following websites:

 Google likes to see consistency across the web.
-If your name, address, phone# and other details are consistent, you’ll have a better shot on taming the beast!
+If your name, address, phone# and other details are consistent, you’ll have a better shot of taming the beast!

 7. Ask For Reviews and Manage Your Reputation